Elastic Container Service (ECS)#

 RAPIDS can be deployed on a multi-node ECS cluster using Dask’s dask-cloudprovider management tools.
 For more details, see our blog post on deploying on ECS.

-0. Run from within AWS.
-The following steps assume you are running them from within the same AWS VPC.
-One way to ensure this is to run through the AWS Single Instance (EC2) instructions and then run these steps from there.
+The following steps assume you are running from within the same AWS VPC.
+One way to ensure this is to use AWS EC2 Single Instance as your development environment.

 $ pip install awscli